 Whether it’s in print or electronic form, employee newsletters can be an excellent and highly engaging internal communication channel.
-Just remember to have a good balance of business and social content and have a range of contributors to increase credibility and readership.

 - Rather than everyone sending random internal emails (which can easily get missed) every time something happens, sending out a newsletter every quarter for example, provides employees with the necessary information they need without inundating their inboxes.

-- Employee newsletters can instil the desire to become more active in the company culture and work environment.
+- Employee newsletters can instill the desire to become more active in the company culture and work environment.
 The fact that their colleagues, superiors (and even friends and family if forwarded on) receive information about their achievements, can be a huge driver which leads to a more motivated and productive workforce.

 Video is one of the most effective internal communication channels – especially when they’re carefully scripted, crafted and produced for a specific purpose.
 Internal or external, a video can communicate your message in an engaging, inspiring and memorable way.
 What’s more, people just love to share video content so you’re even working on your brand awareness at the same time.

 The other great thing about video is that the complexity of them can vary depending on the resources you have available.
 You could do a simple photo collage with captions and music or you could go all out and have a professionally filmed creation.